Monday, February 16, 2026 | 02:49 PM ISTहिंदी में पढें

 Listen to This Article

-“A Learjet 45 (VT-SSK) aircraft, operated by VSR, crash-landed at Baramati airport early today.
-There were five persons on board, including Maharashtra Deputy Chief Minister Shri Ajit Pawar, along with two other personnel — one personal security officer and one attendant — and two crew members, comprising the pilot-in-command and the first officer,” the regulator said in a statement.
+“A Learjet 45 (VT-SSK) aircraft, operated by VSR Ventures Private Limited, crash landed at Baramati airport early Wednesday.
+There were five personnel on board, including Maharashtra Deputy Chief Minister Ajit Pawar, along with two more personnel (a personal security officer and an attendant) and two crew members (pilot-in-command and first officer),” the regulator said in a statement.

-Baramati is an "uncontrolled" airfield, meaning it does not have a full-fledged Air Traffic Control (ATC) tower issuing mandatory clearances.
+Baramati is an “uncontrolled” airfield, meaning it does not have a full-fledged air traffic control (ATC) tower issuing mandatory clearances.
 Instead, traffic information is relayed by instructors or pilots from local flying training organisations, the DGCA stated.

-The flight crew asked the person manning the Baramati ATC about wind conditions and visibility and were informed that winds were calm and visibility was around 3,000 metres.
-The aircraft later reported that it was on final approach to Runway 11, which refers to the last phase of landing when the aircraft is aligned with the runway.
 However, the crew stated that the runway was not in sight and initiated a go-around, a standard safety manoeuvre in which a landing is aborted and the aircraft climbs to attempt another approach.

 After the go-around, the flight crew again reported being on final approach for Runway 11.
-They were asked to report once the runway was visible.
-Initially, the crew said the runway was not in sight, but a few seconds later confirmed that they could see it.
+It was asked to report once the runway was visible.

-At 8:43 am, the aircraft was cleared to land on Runway 11, although the crew did not acknowledge or repeat back the landing clearance, which is normally required to confirm understanding.
-At 8:44 am, personnel at the airfield observed flames near the threshold of Runway 11, which is the beginning portion of the runway used for landing.
-Emergency services immediately rushed to the site.
-The aircraft wreckage was found on the left side of the runway, adjacent to the threshold of Runway 11.
+At 8:43 am, the aircraft was cleared to land on Runway 11, although the crew did not acknowledge or repeat the landing clearance, which is normally required to confirm understanding.

 The Aircraft Accident Investigation Bureau has taken over the investigation into the crash.
-The Director General of the Aircraft Accident Investigation Bureau (AAIB) was proceeding to the accident site, the DGCA said, adding that further details will be shared as and when they become available.
+The Director General of the Aircraft Accident Investigation Bureau (AAIB) was proceeding to the accident site, the DGCA said.

-The DGCA said that the aircraft involved in the crash was flown by a pilot-in-command who held an "Airline Transport Pilot Licence", the highest level of pilot certification, and had more than 15,000 hours of flying experience.
+The DGCA said that the aircraft involved in the crash was flown by a pilot-in-command who held an "Airline Transport Pilot Licence," the highest level of pilot certification, and had more than 15,000 hours of flying experience.
 His last medical examination was conducted on November 19, 2025 and was valid until May 19, 2026.
-His most recent "instrument rating and pilot proficiency check" -- periodic evaluations that assess a pilot’s ability to fly in poor visibility and handle emergencies -- was completed on August 18, 2025.
+His most recent "instrument rating and pilot proficiency check" — periodic evaluations that assess a pilot’s ability to fly in poor visibility and handle emergencies — was completed on August 18, 2025.

 According to the DGCA, the co-pilot held a commercial pilot licence and had approximately 1,500 hours of flying experience.
 His last medical examination was on July 12, 2025, valid until July 24, 2026, and his last instrument rating and proficiency check was conducted on July 22, 2025.

-The DGCA last conducted a regulatory audit of VSR Ventures in February 2025.
-No "level-1" findings were issued, meaning no serious safety violations were identified during that audit, the DGCA mentioned.
 Earlier, on September 14, 2023, another Learjet 45 operated by the company (with registration number VT-DBL) was involved in an accident during landing at Mumbai airport.
 That incident is currently under investigation by the AAIB, the DGCA said.

-VSR Ventures' initial air operator permit -- the regulatory approval required to conduct commercial flight operations -- was issued on April 21, 2014, and was last renewed on April 3, 2023.
-The permit is valid until April 20, 2028.
 The operator has a fleet of 17 aircraft, including seven Learjet 45 aircraft (one of which was involved in this accident), five Embraer 135BJ aircraft, four King Air B200 aircraft, and one Pilatus PC-12 aircraft, the DGCA stated.

 Don't miss the most important news and views of the day.
 Get them on our Telegram channel